Possessing Marijuana In Prison 'Is Not A Felony,' California Court Says

 "The question of law we review ... is whether the plain language of the statute leads to an absurd result.
 We conclude it does not," Raye wrote.
 "A result is not absurd because the outcome may be unwise."

-Becerra's office has not yet said whether it plans to appeal the ruling, the Associated Press reports.
+Becerra's office has not yet said whether it plans to appeal the ruling, The Associated Press reports.

-The appeals court also suggested that new legislation, or even a new referendum, could ease some of the confusion over marijuana policies in prison.
+The appeals court also suggested that new legislation, or even a new referendum, could ease some of the confusion over marijuana policies in California prisons.

-"The remedy for clearly written language that achieves a dubious policy outcome," Raye wrote, "is not judicial intervention but correction by the people or the Legislature."
+"The remedy for clearly written language that achieves a dubious policy outcome is not judicial intervention but correction by the people or the Legislature," Raye wrote.